 So, this was really hard, but it was also really amazing and good for me.
 I think so many of the things we go through as wives are like that.
 Lessons are hard, but so very valuable.
 I pray that we keep close to God so we can grasp all the wisdom He wants to give us, and that we can be that godly loving example of Him to everyone around us. 🙂

 PRAISE GOD!!!!!!!!!
 He IS able!
 He is sovereign – even over our husbands.
 We can trust Him.
-And He will truly use all things for His glory and our ultimate good when we yield to Him and put our faith in Him.
+I can’t guarantee that every story will work out just like this one.
+But as we seek the Lord wholeheartedly and yield ourselves completely to submission to Him, He will truly use all things for His glory and our ultimate good when we yield to Him and put our faith in Him.
 WHAT A STORY!
-It just gives me chills all over.
 THANK YOU, LORD!

-OTHER WIVES – if you have a story about how God worked in your marriage, or is working in you and your marriage – please leave me your story.
+OTHER WIVES – if you have a story about how God worked in your marriage, or is working in you and your marriage – please leave me your story on my Contact page – let me know that you would like for me to share it.
 I may share it anonymously as a post!